FardinIqbal/Portfolio/README.md

 ## Project Status

 Currently, the website is in its initial stages, with the primary focus being on the backend infrastructure setup rather than the frontend design.
-The static website is live but has not been styled yet.
-Future updates will include CSS styling to improve the visual appeal and user experience of the website.
+The static website is deployed and not been styled yet.
+Future updates will include CSS styling to improve the visual appeal and user experience of the website and then I will deploy the website.

 ## Learning Outcomes